 A four second drawing leads to much better memory recall than studying words.

 Just one minute spent drawing a complex concept led to better recall than the practice of studying definitions of the same concept.

-Memory decline in older adults is well documented, but when studied for this research, researchers found that when older adults drew a list of items they needed to remember their memory recall equalled that of younger adults.
-Interestingly, this effect was echoed in study of dementia patients with documented neurological-based memory decline.
+Memory decline in older adults is well documented, but when studied for this research, researchers found that when older adults drew a list of items they needed to remember their memory recall equaled that of younger adults.
+Interestingly, this effect was echoed in a study of dementia patients with documented neurological-based memory decline.